RsyncProject/rsync/rsync.1.md

       divide up the info and error messages by file handle.
 For those doing debugging or using several levels of verbosity, this option can help to avoid clogging up the transfer stream (which should prevent any chance of a deadlock bug hanging things up).
-It also enables the outputting of some I/O related debug messages.
+It also allows `--debug` to enable some extra I/O related messages.

     - `client` - causes all rsync messages to be sent to the client side via the protocol stream.
 One client process outputs all messages, with